ElifSinemAktas/data-transformation-with-spark/README.md

 <img src="images/tmdb-bronze-objects.png" width = 700>

-#### 3. Load Data from MinIO bronze bucket, transform and write/merge data to MinIO silver bucket using Spark & Delta Lake
+#### 3. Load data from MinIO bronze bucket, transform and write/merge data to MinIO silver bucket using Spark & Delta Lake

-Before we build the main part of the project, we should examine the raw dataframes that are in the bronze-bucket.
+Before we build the main part of the project, we should examine the raw dataframes in the bronze-bucket.

 - First we need a spark session which can communicate with S3 compatible MinIO.
 It is a challenging part of the project.
   <br>Please, take a look at [this article](https://medium.com/@erkansirin/apache-spark-aws-s3-datasource-eb65ee906e64) and using terminal install the jars below and move them to directory where your spark jar files are.
 Be careful about versions.</br>